terramate-io/terramate/docs/orchestration/index.md

 Here's how to use this feature:

+1. Choose a Stack of choice.
-1. Open your Terramate configuration file `terramate.tm.hcl` in a text editor.
+2. Open the configuration file `stack.tm.hcl` in a text editor.
-2. Select the stack block you want to allocate a specific order.
+3. Select the stack block you want to allocate a specific order.
-3. Depending on your needs, add either the **before** or **after** field inside the stack block.
+4. Depending on your needs, add either the **before** or **after** field inside the stack block.
-4. Add **string** values representing the directory paths you want to order execution for in the **before** or **after** field.
+5. Add **string** values representing the directory paths you want to order execution for in the **before** or **after** field.
-5. Save and close the file.
+6. Save and close the file.

 For example, let's assume we have a project organized like this: